Ride cymbal: Types

 The term ride may depict either the function or characteristic of the instrument.
 Most cymbal makers manufacture specific cymbals for the purpose.

 Alternatively, some drummers use a china cymbal, a sizzle cymbal or a specialized tone such as a swish or pang as a ride cymbal.
 When playing extremely softly, when using brushes, and when recording in a studio, even a thin crash may serve well as a ride cymbal.

 When playing extremely loudly, a cymbal designed as a ride may deliver a very loud, long crash, due to its superior sustain after being struck.

 Crash/ride

 Cymbals designated crash/ride or more rarely ride/crash serve as either a large slow crash or secondary ride, or in very small kits as the only suspended cymbal.

 Flat ride

 Bell-less ride cymbals, known as flat rides, have a dry crash and clear stick definition.
 Quieter, they are popular in jazz drumming.
-Developed by Paiste in the 1960s, flat rides are used by notable drummers Roy Haynes, Jack DeJohnette, Paul Wertico, Carter Beauford, Jo Jones and Charlie Watts.
+Developed by Paiste in the 1960s, flat rides are used by notable drummers Roy Haynes, Jack DeJohnette, Jo Jones and Charlie Watts.

 The highly regarded Paiste 602 Flat Ride was reissued in 2010, but is only available in 20" medium.